cdapio/cdap/cdap-docs/admin-manual/source/upgrading/cloudera.rst

 Upgrading CDAP Major/Minor Release Versions
 -------------------------------------------
-Upgrading between major versions of CDAP (for example, from a 3.3.x version to |short-version|\.x) involves the additional steps of upgrading the
-CSD, and running the included CDAP Upgrade Tool.
+Upgrading between major versions of CDAP (for example, from a |previous-short-version|\.x version to |short-version|\.x) involves the additional steps of upgrading the CSD, and running the included CDAP Upgrade Tool.
 Upgrades between multiple Major/Minor versions must be done consecutively, and a version cannot be skipped unless otherwise noted.